Plant DetailShow Menu

 Description

 Plant it in full sun to partial shade in dry to moist soil.
 It is tolerant of a variety of soil types and is resistant to drought and deer damage.
-The leaves change from yellow to chartreuse to reddish in the fall.
-In the late spring creamy white tubular flowers appear and have a fragrance but not necessarily a pleasant one.
-The blue-black fruits remain on the plant.
+The leaves change from yellow to chartreuse at maturity, and in the autumn, they develop reddish fall color.
+In the late spring, creamy white tubular flowers appear and have a fragrance (but not necessarily a pleasant one).
+Flowers are followed by blue-black fruit.

-Use this shrub as a specimen as an informal screen or hedge or in a shrub border.
-If it is a hedge be sure to let it keep more of its natural shape as the newer leaves retain the most vibrant yellow color that can be removed with hedge trimmers.
+Use this shrub as a specimen, an informal screen, a hedge or in a shrub border.
+If you grow it as an informal hedge or screen, be sure to let it keep more of its natural shape, taking care not to trim away the new shoots that display the golden yellow color.
+When pruning, keep in mind that next year's blossoms will appear on new growth.

 See this plant in the following landscape: